ckan/ckanext-harvest/README.rst

 Starting from CKAN 2.0, harvest sources behave exactly the same as datasets (they are actually internally implemented as a dataset type).
 That means they can be searched and faceted, and that the same authorization rules can be applied to them.
-The default authorization settings are based on organizations (equivalent to the `publisher profile` found in old versions).
+The default authorization settings are based on organizations.

 Have a look at the `Authorization <http://docs.ckan.org/en/latest/authorization.html>`_ documentation on CKAN core to see how to configure your instance depending on